mtlynch/mtlynch.io/_posts/2018-12-27-upwork-scammer.md

   og_image: images/upwork-scammer/profile-stitching.png
 ---

 For years, I've hired freelancers through a site called Upwork.
-The site attracts all kinds of freelancers, so I've used it to find everything from [cartoonists](https://mtlynch.io/how-to-hire-a-cartoonist/) to software developers to [copy editors](https://mtlynch.io/editor/).
+The site attracts many different professionals, so I've used it to find everything from [cartoonists](https://mtlynch.io/how-to-hire-a-cartoonist/) to software developers to [copy editors](https://mtlynch.io/editor/).
 Some were great, some were disastrous, but none of them had ever tried to scam me outright.

 That is, until I met Lizzie.

 {% include image.html file="lizzie-r-profile.png" alt="Screenshot of Lizzie R's Upwork profile page" max_width="450px" img_link="true" fig_caption="Lizzie's freelancer profile on Upwork" %}

 I needed writers for a [keto diet website](https://isitketo.org) I'm building.
 As a native English speaker living in the US, Lizzie seemed like a potential match.
-[Her profile](https://www.upwork.com/o/profiles/users/_~019b8bbe4e49ebe61c/) was free of loud grammatical errors, an alarmingly rare quality among freelance writers.
+[Her profile](https://www.upwork.com/o/profiles/users/_~019b8bbe4e49ebe61c/) was free of loud grammatical errors, an alarmingly rare quality among writers for hire.
 And best of all, she only charged $10/hr.

 Okay, I know what you're thinking: for $10/hr, she's *obviously* a scammer.
 Or a terrible writer.
-Most writers on Upwork earn $30-60/hr, so why would anyone accept such a low rate?
+Most writers on Upwork bill $30-60/hr, so why would anyone accept such a low rate?

 But that's part of the adventure of Upwork.
-Some of the best people I've worked with charged a suspiciously low rate at first because they wanted to build a good rating history.
+Some of the best people I've worked with advertised suspiciously cheap rates because they wanted to build a good rating history.
 Lizzie had only worked a few jobs, but she had perfect reviews on all of them.

 If she turned out to be talented, I'd have a great writer at a phenomenal price.
 If she delivered something terrible, I'd at least get to see what $10/hr writing looked like.